 - 1 hour to 4 hours

-Template DNA, PCR primers, dNTPs, Taq DNA polymerase and PCR buffer are the major reagents used in the PCR reaction.
+Template DNA, PCR primers, dNTPs, Taq DNA polymerase and PCR buffer are the major reagents of PCR reaction.
 The composition and quantity of each reagent are very important.
 A single μL variation in any of the reagents leads to reaction failure.

 The good quality of extracted DNA can boost the resulting efficiency of the polymerase chain reaction.
-The ideal concentration of gDNA for PCR reaction is 30ng with 260/280 absorbance ration of ~1.80.
+The ideal concentration of gDNA for PCR reaction is 30ng with a 260/280 absorbance ratio of ~1.80.

 Concentration: 30 to 50ng.

-The uracil bases of RNA prime is replaced during the proofreading activity in the replication which is not possible in case of Taq DNA Polymerase.
+(The RNA primer is replaced during the proofreading activity in the replication which is not possible in the case of Taq DNA Polymerase).

-The PCR primers are synthetic oligonucleotides of single-stranded DNA ranging from 18 to 22 bases long, short DNA sequences which anneals at the single-stranded template DNA at its exact complementary position.
+The PCR primers are artificially synthesized oligonucleotide sequences of DNA ranging from 18 to 22 bases in length, short DNA sequences which anneal at the single-stranded template DNA at its exact complementary position.

 Generally, 10pmol of each primer is sufficient for a PCR reaction.